Foldr Zen Zone

 Note 1 – The locally installed Office app should be signed in with the same Office 365 account as linked in Foldr to edit online.
 This applies to editing from Foldr web or desktop apps.

-Foldr desktop apps default editing mode (Offline)
+Foldr desktop apps editing mode (Offline) on non Microsoft 365 Storage

-Office files that are opened from any other storage type (SMB, Google Drive etc) will always open using a local / offline version that resides in the local Foldr app cache.
+Office files that are opened from any other storage type (SMB shares, Google Drive, S3 etc) will always open using a local / offline version that is downloaded and resides in the local Foldr app cache.
 The difference between offline and online editing is significant and affects how the file is handled after the user has finished editing the file.
 When working offline, the user clicks save in the Office app, it is placed into the upload queue in the Foldr app and it’ll use the standard Office save mechanism where a temporary file is created, the existing document on the remote storage is deleted and then finally the temporary file is renamed.
 Office owner files are also created and deleted when working with offline versions of Office documents.
 When working online, the user does not need to click save in the Office application, and all changes are uploaded automatically and directly between the client machine and Microsoft’s cloud platform.

 Foldr provides other features to help mitigate these types of issues when working with documents from SMB (Windows file server or NAS) shares.
 Click here to learn more about Foldr’s Checkouts and its complimentary file locking service.
 Please be aware that checkouts may be used on all storage types, not just SMB shares.
 The file locking service is an SMB share specific feature.